thanhbui204/FoodRecipes/README.md

 # FoodRecipes
-This project is from The Complete JavaScript Course 2020 from Udacity.
-Using JavaScript ES6, OOP, AJAX and Webpack to build a webpage for food recipes
+Using JavaScript ES6, OOP, AJAX and Webpack to build a webpage for food recipes following instructions from The Complete JavaScript Course 2020 from Udacity.

 #Instructions: ( using Command promt in Window or Linux )
 <p>Step 1: clone this project to local machine.
 Type: git clone https://github.com/thanhbui204/FoodRecipes.git </p>